constmark/bloom/code_review_report.md

 `crates/core` contains runtime, scheduler, VRAM, token scheduling, unified memory, KV overlay, and online-switching modules, while `crates/engine` also has an engine-level scheduler.
-The ownership boundary between those layers, and between Bloom and Elderwand, should be documented explicitly.
+The ownership boundary between those layers, and between Bloom and external runtimes, should be documented explicitly.

 ## 3. MVP Usability